TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_udp_igmp.md

 - When using makefiles to build, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)

+Note: For UDP transmission on LwIP based application, application should perform cache coherency operation on payload before submitting the packet for transmission.
+This is because zero copy is enabled for UDP packet transmission and cache operation in driver are disabled for UDP payload portions.
+This example application does this using CacheP_wbInv.
 ## HW Setup

 \note Make sure you have setup the EVM with cable connections as shown here, \ref EVM_SETUP_PAGE.